I grew up believing that “an apple a day keeps the doctor away” because my teacher always said it.

 Pain-point marketing is, in fact, ethical.
 It’s okay to address your ideal client’s challenges because, a lot of times, people don’t even know they struggle with some unresolved problems that have caused neck-deep pain points in their lives and businesses.

-By addressing these, you open their eyes to their reality and help them foresee a life that’s free of these pain points, and in doing so, you gain a brand positioning advantage.
+By addressing these, you open their eyes to their reality and help them foresee a life that’s free of these pain points, and in doing so, gain a brand positioning advantage.

 4. Copy is expensive.
 It’s just writing, duh